khazelton/uv-django-react/README.md

 Executing now.

-Quick note: That "Premature close" is Cursor’s AI transport dropping the connection to the AI backend, not your code trying to reach any external service.
-It’s typically a transient IDE/network hiccup (proxy/VPN, flaky Wi‑Fi, or the extension restarting).
-I’ll keep commands non-interactive and short to avoid any prompts that might exacerbate it.
+Quick note: That "Premature close" is Cursor's AI transport dropping the connection to the AI backend, not your code trying to reach any external service.
+It's typically a transient IDE/network hiccup (proxy/VPN, flaky Wi‑Fi, or the extension restarting).
+I'll keep commands non-interactive and short to avoid any prompts that might exacerbate it.

-I’m going to inspect the current repo layout to see where the Django files ended up (there may be a nested backend/backend).
-Then I’ll fix the layout if needed.
+I'm going to inspect the current repo layout to see where the Django files ended up (there may be a nested backend/backend).
+Then I'll fix the layout if needed.

 Planned step: Move the Django backend files from the project root into the `backend/` directory and verify the result.

 Planned steps:
-- Answer your question: it’s the Cursor IDE’s AI connection, not your code or any external API call.
+- Answer your question: it's the Cursor IDE's AI connection, not your code or any external API call.
 - Ensure backend is complete: create `api/urls.py` and `api/views.py` (ping), wire `config/urls.py`, update `config/settings.py` for DRF/CORS, run migrations.
 - Scaffold the frontend with Vite React TS, install deps, and set `App.tsx` to call the ping endpoint.
 - Add a useful `.gitignore` at the repo root.